Skip to Content (Press Enter) Skip to Footer (Press Enter)

 Terramation, sometimes called organic reduction or human composting, is an attractive choice for those seeking a new alternative to traditional burial and cremation.

-Why Choose Terramation?
+Why Choose Human Composting?

-• Offers Personalization: Terramation gives families the opportunity to create a deeply personal goodbye.
+• Offers Personalization: Terramation (composting) gives families the opportunity to create a deeply personal goodbye.
 From the laying-in ceremony to deciding how the soil will be used, every step of the process was created with intention and offers space for ritual and personalization.

-• A Growing Legacy: The soil created through terramation is nutrient-rich.
+• A Growing Legacy: The soil created through composting is nutrient-rich.
 It can nurture a garden, help restore land, or spread in a place that is meaningful to the family.
 It’s a way to turn loss into renewal and create a lasting impact.

-How Does the Terramation Process Work?
+How Does the Process Work?

 1. A Laying-In: For many families, the process begins with a laying-in ceremony.
 This is a time to gather, reflect, and honor your loved one.
 The body is placed in a vessel filled with straw, alfalfa, and sawdust.
 Families may place organic items such as flowers, letters, and even jelly beans into the vessel.
 They can also decorate the outside of the vessel, and place important mementoes (flags, keepsakes, etc.) to make it uniquely meaningful.